 “We are organising and inviting people to attend such events and meet our and allied troops not only to demonstrate that we are there for them but also for giving a chance to see and meet our and allies soldiers, to communicate and to see military equipment and weaponry,” Major General A.Leika says.

-The U.S. soldiers’ return to the permanent station by overland route also serves as a part of training; their ability to redeploy quickly and over long distances by land is demonstrated.
+The U.S. soldiers’ return to the permanent station by overland route also serves as a part of training; their ability to redeploy quickly and over long distances by land is demonstrated, plus they also get a chance to have a few hours flight training.

 Throughout the U.S. soldiers’ journey over the territory of Lithuania, the column of armoured vehicles will be also escorted by the U.S. 12th Combat Aviation Brigade’s AH-64 Apache, UH – 60 Black Hawk and CH-47 Chinook helicopters.